 - I have completed the application form.
 What happens next?

 - Who should I contact if I have any questions?

 The International Students’ Emergency Fund is intended to provide discretionary financial help to International and EU students in situations of unexpected short-term emergency or crisis.
-The funds available are very limited and cannot be used to help with tuition fee costs or to provide any high value, ongoing support.
+The funds cannot be used to help with tuition fee costs or to provide any high value, ongoing support.
 Awards may be made either in the form of non-repayable grants or as loans.

 More detailed information can be found in the International Students' Emergency Fund Guidance Notes .

 Complete the Hardship Funds Application Form .
 Alternatively, you can request an application form from the Student Funding Office, Senate House.
 Once you have completed your application you will need to return it to the Student Funding team along with photocopies or scanned copies of the supporting documentation detailed within the form.

 Awards from the fund are needs-related and assessed on an individual case by case basis.
 As a result, we are unable to give a clear indication of the likely value of any possible award until an application has been submitted and the assessment process completed.
 There is no guarantee that funds will be awarded in every case and consequently, some applications will be unsuccessful.